Rarefied gas flow past a liquid droplet: interplay between internal and external flows: Problem formulation

 Here $\mathscr{D}\equiv \cot{\theta}+\frac{\partial}{\partial\theta}$.
 Equations \eqref{mass_bal_g}--\eqref{Omega_closure}, henceforth, will be referred to as the linearised R26 (LR26) equations.
 The coefficients $\mathrm{Kn}$, $\mathrm{Pr}$, $\mathrm{Pr}_m$, $\mathrm{Pr}_R$, $\mathrm{Pr}_\Delta$, $\mathrm{Pr}_{\Phi}$, $\mathrm{Pr}_{\psi}$, $\mathrm{Pr}_{\Omega}$ in the LR26 equations are the dimensionless numbers arising from the non-dimensionalisation of the equations.
 In particular, the numbers

 are referred to as the Knudsen number and the Prandtl number, respectively, with $\hat{\mu}$ being the viscosity of the gas and $\hat{\kappa}$ being the thermal conductivity of the gas.
-It should be noted that, owing to linearisation, the viscosity $\hat{\mu}$ and thermal conductivity $\hat{\kappa}$ in \eqref{KnandPr} are the viscosity and thermal conductivity of the gas at the reference state temperature $\hat{T}_0$; and hence both are constant.
+It should be noted that, owing to the linearisation, the viscosity $\hat{\mu}$ and thermal conductivity $\hat{\kappa}$ in \eqref{KnandPr} are the viscosity and thermal conductivity of the gas at the reference state temperature $\hat{T}_0$; and hence both are constant.
+Let us denote the viscosity and thermal conductivity of the gas at the reference state temperature $\hat{T}_0$ by $\hat{\mu}_0$ and $\hat{\kappa}_0$, respectively.
+Thus, owing to the linearisation, $\hat{\mu} = \hat{\mu}_0$ and $\hat{\kappa} = \hat{\kappa}_0$ throughout this work.
 The values of the numbers $\mathrm{Pr}$, $\mathrm{Pr}_m$, $\mathrm{Pr}_R$, $\mathrm{Pr}_\Delta$, $\mathrm{Pr}_{\Phi}$, $\mathrm{Pr}_{\psi}$, $\mathrm{Pr}_{\Omega}$ depend on the choice of the interaction potential between two gas molecules.
 For the Maxwell interaction potential used in the present work, the values of these numbers are $\mathrm{Pr} = 2/3$, $\mathrm{Pr}_m = 3/2$, $\mathrm{Pr}_R = 7/6$, $\mathrm{Pr}_\Delta = 2/3$, $\mathrm{Pr}_{\Phi} = 2.097$, $\mathrm{Pr}_{\psi} = 1.698$, $\mathrm{Pr}_{\Omega} = 1$ \citep{GuEmerson2009}.
 The subscripts $r$ and $\theta$ with the vectors/tensors in the LR26 equations denote their respective components; for instance, $v_r$ is the $r$-component of the deviation in the velocity vector and $\sigma_{r\theta}$ is the $r\theta$-component of the deviation in the stress tensor.
 Equation \eqref{mass_bal_g} can be identified as the equation of continuity for the gas, equations \eqref{r_mom_bal_g} and \eqref{theta_mom_bal_g} as the momentum balance equations in the $r$- and $\theta$-directions, respectively, and equation \eqref{energy_bal_g} as the energy balance equation, equations \eqref{rr_stress_bal} and \eqref{rtheta_stress_bal} as the balance equations for the $rr$- and $r\theta$-components of the stress, equations \eqref{r_HF_bal} and \eqref{theta_HF_bal} as the heat flux balance equations in the $r$- and $\theta$-directions, and so on.

+For comparison purposes, we shall also model the gas phase with the linearised NSF equations.
+In this case, the linear, dimensionless, steady-state NSF equations are \eqref{mass_bal_g}--\eqref{energy_bal_g} along with the closure